 The faculty advisor system is designed to contribute to the students' educational progress.
-Students who have declared curricula are assigned a faculty advisor.
+Students who have declared curricula are assigned to a faculty advisor.
 Students may know their advisors not as instructors, but also as one from whom they may receive assistance in program planning, scheduling, and registration.

-The objective of the faculty advisors are as follows:
+The objectives of the faculty advisor are as follows: